wing5wong/artisan-whs-static/source/_extracurricular_activities/basketball-girls.md

 Competitive and Social teams play on Friday nights in the Whanganui Secondary School League.

-The **Senior A and Junior A teams** could play on Thursday nights in the Premier League.
+The **Senior A and Junior A teams** could possibly also play on Thursday nights in the Premier League.

-**Training** will be decided by coach and each team, and will normally be after school.
+**Training** will be confirmed by the coach.

 **Cost:** $60 (approx) for Fridays; $50 (approx) for Thursdays;
 $30 for Warm-up shirt (optional)